waifu-motivator/waifu-motivation-assets/README.md

 1. Run `yarn build:asset-lists` to generate the `assets.json` with the items you added.
 1. Run `yarn upload` to send them to the cloud!

+### Blacklisting Assets

+Some assets may have been uploaded that we don't want to appear anymore.

+1. Move the entry from `syncedAssets.json` to `blacklistedAssets.json`.
+1. Remove the asset from the appropriate `asset.json` file.
+1. Run `yarn upload` to publish changes.

 Be sure to commit your changes so we all can be in sync!